evanx/secret-base56/README.md

 https://github.com/evanx/secret-base32

-Base32 is better for hand-written backups since some letters have similar shapes in lowercase e.g. c, s, u, v, x
+Base32 is better for hand-written backups since some letters have similar shapes in lowercase e.g. c, s, u, v